The Cat Lady of Painting

 What a major lesson for any artist!
 It’s a truism for any person who wishes to live an authentic life, not merely to paint with one’s own vision.

 As this artist-father lost his eyesight, he trained his daughter to use her eyes artistically.
-It was a supreme example of tragedy being transformed into triumph.
-Also into the ability to earn money, because Henriëtte began to undertake the financial support of her family by the age of sixteen.
+It was a supreme example of tragedy being transformed into triumph, as well as into the ability to earn money: Henriëtte began to undertake the financial support of her family by the age of sixteen.
 She exhibited her works at the annual art exhibition in Düsseldorf: a picture of a cat, positioned at a window, sold and Henriëtte Knip was on her way to the productive, profitable passion of painting for a living.

 Henriëtte would marry Feico Ronner in 1850 and become Henriëtte Ronner-Knip.
 She achieved the type of stature, acclaim, and recognition that an accomplished painter typically craves, through awards, medals, and honors from professional associations and from the royalty that existed at that time in Europe.
 Much of her subject matter was initially chosen by the royals who commissioned her work.
 It must have been a true joy for her to later be able to indulge her passion for animals, especially cats, through her art of painting.